canalplus/rx-player/doc/api/Tools/MediaCapabilitiesProber.md

 This tool is still in an experimental phase, meaning that its API can change at any new release.
 This is not because it is not stable (it is actually) or should not be used in production.
-This is just because we want to receive your feedbacks before locking definitely the API.
+This is just because we want to receive your feedback before locking the API definitively.
 </div>

-We can for example add supplementary information of even explode the MediaCapabilitiesProber into several tools to lower the size of the import.
-We're waiting for your feedbacks!
+We can for example add supplementary information or even split the MediaCapabilitiesProber into several tools to lower the size of the import.
+We're waiting for your feedback!

 ## How to use it